ChaseElander/ENGL460-Project/Scenes.md

 You drift into the kitchen as the wondrous smells pull you in.
 There you see cooks hastily doing their job.
 There is a vast array of food that is being cooked.
 Dish after dish is being shoved out into the dining room.

-It seems like you won't have any luck getting food here so you move along into the [[dining room -> Dining Room]] to see if someone will serve you a plate.
+It seems like you won't have any luck getting food here so you start to move along into the [[dining room -> Dining Room]] to see if someone will serve you a plate.
+But you notice a waitress sruggling to load food onto her tray.
+Do you stop to [help->Help Servant] her?

 ## Dining Room